 A comprehensive system that encompasses GPS and data storage, without the need for any additional workstation in the back seat.

 A robust frame and connectors withstand the harshest of environments.
-From searing heat to freezing temperatures, this system is waterproof and dust resistant and capable of taking on the most rugged of terrains.
+From searing heat to freezing temperatures, this system is waterproof, dust-resistant, and capable of taking on the most rugged of terrains.

 Single Manned Operation

-This unit is easily manned by one person to be affixed to the roof of a car, it is lightweight to move and straightforward to use with minimal training required.
+One person can easily affix this unit to the roof of a car.
+It is lightweight to move and straightforward to use with minimal training required.

 Using technology like this would ensure the unseen communities are on the map and would help save lives.